 Should I be concerned if my morning sickness stops abruptly?

 Morning sickness can change, worsen, or disappear without warning.
 A sudden change is necessarily indicative of a problem.
 Your placenta may have taken over the production of your pregnancy hormones, or you might be doing something to lessen your overall symptoms.
-If you’re concerned, do not hesitate to reach out to your doctor.
+If you’re concerned, do not hesitate to reach out to your doctor or midwife.
 They can perform tests to rule out other health issues and, when necessary, prescribe medicines that will lessen the impact of your morning sickness.